RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     The Output window displays information about the progress of the build result

 2. If there are any problems, check the Error List window.
-Double-click on a line for an error number to position the cursor on it.
+Double-click a line for an error number to position the cursor on it.

     The build checks for any files that have changed and does two things: